-Swiffer makes cleaning floors so easy and conveninet, but it’s terrible for the environment.
+Swiffer pads make cleaning floors so easy and convenient, but they’re disposable and end up in landfills.
 Learn about one reusable alternative to Swiffers!

-So back to the Norwex Mop System and why it’s infinitely better than a Swiffer:
+Why the Norwex Mop System is infinitely better than Swiffer:

 Advantages of the Norwex Mop:

 - Use water and a spray bottle (works with natural floor cleaners too)